• Skip to primary navigation

 Home » Recipes

-by Patti Estep · Dec 28, 2018
+by Patti Estep · Mar 5, 2026

 Jump to Recipe

-This stuffed cabbage roll casserole recipe is an easy way to get all the flavor of cabbage rolls without the extra effort.
+This stuffed cabbage roll casserole recipe is an easy way to get all the flavor of traditional cabbage rolls without the extra effort.

 Growing up in Southwestern Pennsylvania means having had your share of stuffed cabbage rolls.
 It's often served during the holidays or other family celebrations like graduations and weddings.
 Sometimes referred to as Halupki, this delicious comfort food is something everyone loves.

-I've tried making the real deal and it turned out ok, but I'm much more inclined to make the tasty but easier Stuffed Cabbage Soup.
+I've tried making the real deal, and it turned out ok, but I'm much more inclined to make the tasty but easier Stuffed Cabbage Soup.
 And now, I've made a deconstructed cabbage roll in this Stuffed Cabbage Casserole.

-Whether you want to call it deconstructed cabbage rolls or more of a stuffed cabbage lasagna this recipe will give you the taste of the traditional dish without all the work.
+Whether you want to call it deconstructed cabbage rolls or more of a stuffed cabbage lasagna, this recipe will give you the taste of the traditional dish without all the work.

 Fresh cabbage cut into quarters